mismayil/thinking-fast-and-furious/README.md

 python finetune.py -h
 ```

-In order to evaluate the model on the test set, run the `evaluate.py` script with appropriate arguments.
+In order to evaluate the model on the test set, run the `inference.py` script with appropriate arguments.

 ```
-python evaluate.py -h
+python inference.py -h
 ```

-Once the evaluation is done, metrics can be reported using `report_metrics.sh` script.
+Once the inference is done, metrics can be reported using `report_metrics.sh` script.
 Note that this script requires OpenAI API Key as it uses ChatGPT for evaluation.
 In addition, the challenge uses the [language-evaluation] repo for other metrics, so it needs to be downloaded and installed as well.

 ```
 pip install git+https://github.com/bckim92/language-evaluation.git